jfroom/jfmk-auth/README.md

 ## Test

-`docker-compose exec web bin/rails test` Run tests (also importantly sets Rails.env = 'test').
+`docker-compose exec web rails test` Run tests (also importantly sets Rails.env = 'test').

 `vnc://localhost:5900 password:secret` To interactive with and debug Selenium sessions, use VNC to connect to the Selenium service.
 [VNC Viewer](https://www.realvnc.com/download/viewer/) works well, and on OS X Screen Sharing app is built-in.